 - Amazon Simple Notification Service (Amazon SNS) is a managed service that provides message delivery from publishers to subscribers.
 For full details see Amazon's SNS Developer Guide.

-- After the notification is received by you, the Brightcove Beacon user, the actions will vary.
-In the example, since tickets were purchased the tickets would need to be sent.
+- After the notification is received by you, the Brightcove Beacon customer, the actions will vary.
+In the example, since tickets were purchased, the tickets would need to be sent.
 So once the notification is received, your business rules will determine what must occur.

 - The endpoint implementation approach is entirely your decision.
 The decision will most likely be guided by backend technologies used and skills of your software engineers.